 As ordered reported by the Senate Committee on Energy and Natural Resources on November 19, 2015

-Enacting S. 1583 would not affect direct spending or revenues; therefore, pay-as-you-go procedures do not apply.
-CBO estimates that enacting S. 1583 would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2026.
+CBO estimates that enacting the legislation would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2026.

-S. 1583 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.
+H.R.
+1554 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.